How to Recycle a Compostable Heart.

 My entire life, I’ve been taught how to get rid of pain: hide it, lie about it, deny it, ignore it, run from it.

 Hush, keep it down, don’t trust your feelings.
-No time for drama.
-“The heart is deceitful above all things.”
+There is no time for drama.

 And yet… there’s so much hurt estate inside of me, over which I have no jurisdiction.

-I’ve always felt a little guilty for all the boiling water under my skin.
+I’ve always felt a little guilty for all this boiling water under my skin.

 There’s an invisible school of thought infiltrating every classroom of our westernized life, according to which, pain should just go away.
 Be removed.
 Cut out.
 Severed.
 Cured.